drj11/cv/README.md

 ### Programming Languages ###

 * Python
+* Go
+* Shell (/bin/sh)
 * CoffeeScript
-* Shell (/bin/sh)
 * C
 * JavaScript (mostly Node.js runtime, but also browser)
 * Lua
 * are SQL and Regular Expressions programming languages?
-* and many others too long to list.
+* smatterings of R, Java, Lisp, and many others too long to list.

 Back in the day (1994 to 2003), I maintained world class expertise on ISO Standard C and a deep section and sub-section